xSolutions365/Engineering-Principles/README.md

 **Why it matters**

+By failing loud, we make sure issues are caught early, which prevents a small problem from spiraling into a larger outage.
+And by failing safe, we can often maintain a reasonable user experience, preserving the client's trust and our own reputation while we address the issue.

 **Practices**

 - [Add logging and monitoring from the start](docs/ship-responsibly.md#add-logging-and-monitoring-from-the-start)
 - [Use structured, actionable error messages](docs/ship-responsibly.md#use-structured-actionable-error-messages)
 - [Create alerts for key health indicators](docs/ship-responsibly.md#create-alerts-for-key-health-indicators)